Active Directory Desktop Single Sign-on prerequisites

 These are the prerequisites for implementing a new Desktop Single Sign-on (DSSO) configuration or migrating an existing DSSO configuration:

-- You have an Active Directory (AD) domain (or multiple domains) integrated with your Okta org.
+- An Active Directory (AD) domain (or multiple domains) integrated with your Okta org.

-- Make sure that all sign-in flows and browser bookmarks use the correct URL.
+- All sign-in flows and browser bookmarks use the correct URL.

 - A domain user account for the Okta tenant Kerberos service instead of a domain admin account.
 This is a security best practice.

-- You have Okta Super Administrator permissions to update the DelAuth page.
+Okta super administrator permissions to update the DelAuth page.
 App administrators may also have sufficient permissions if granted access to manage AD.